Wander Franco Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The pitching staff for the Guardians has a collective eight K/9, the fourth-worst in the league.

-- The Guardians have a 3.78 team ERA that ranks third across all MLB pitching staffs.
+- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.81).

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (117 total, one per game).
+- The Guardians give up the second-fewest home runs in baseball (119 total, one per game).

-- The Guardians will send Curry (3-1) out for his fifth start of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts through 64 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 10th of the season.
+He is 1-3 with a 2.90 ERA and 49 strikeouts in 49 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander threw five innings against the Chicago White Sox, giving up two earned runs while surrendering four hits.
+- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander threw seven scoreless innings while giving up only one hit.

-- In 29 games this season, the 25-year-old has amassed an ERA of 2.95, with 6.3 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- In nine games this season, the 24-year-old has amassed an ERA of 2.90, with 8.9 strikeouts per nine innings.
+Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.